Hydropower Pushes for Greater Access to Green Finance

 Costa said the protocol had delivered some major ESG gains for the hydropower sector, for example by encouraging developers to create biodiversity corridors and natural parks to offset the environmental impact of projects.

 However, the level of uptake has been uncertain at best.
 While hundreds of new hydro projects have come online worldwide since 2010, only around 30 have officially applied the protocol, Costa said.
-“It’s being used unofficially dozens of times,” he added.
+It has been "used unofficially dozens of times,” he added.

 ESG, even for renewables